- About Us

 Nick Ivins Memorial Literature Scholarship

-The scholarship application has an essay requirement; please download the application below for complete details.
+The scholarship application has an essay requirement; visit the online application (link below) for complete details.

 To be eligible for the scholarship, applicants must meet the following criteria: